abhitiwari2511/To-Do-App/README.md

 This project contains a TODO application.
 It has the following features -

-- Anyone can create a ToDo
+- Anyone can create a Todo
-- Anyone can their created ToDo's
+- Anyone can update their created Todo's and mark as completed
-- Anyone can mark a ToDo as done
+- Anyone can delete a todo